CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 In band management of Cumulus Linux is possible using loopbacks and SVIs (switch virtual interfaces).
 {{%/notice%}}

-Management VRF is enabled by default in Cumulus Linux so logins to the switch are set into the management VRF context.
+Cumulus Linux enables Management VRF by default.
 IPv4 and IPv6 networking applications (for example, Ansible, Chef, and `apt-get`) run by an administrator communicate out the management network by default.
 This default context does not impact services run through `systemd` and the `systemctl` command, and does not impact commands examining the state of the switch, such as the `ip` command to list links, neighbors, or routes.

 {{%notice note%}}
 The management VRF configurations in this section contain a localhost loopback IPv4 address of 127.0.0.1/8 and IPv6 address of ::1/128.
 Management VRF must have an IPv6 address as well as an IPv4 address to work correctly.
 Adding the loopback address to the layer 3 domain of the management VRF prevents issues with applications that expect the loopback IP address to exist in the VRF, such as NTP.